Stylish Industrial Living Room Design

 Tuck a deep, upholstered armchair with an ottoman into a corner, perhaps near a window.
 Add a floor lamp with a linen shade and a small, round side table for a cup of tea.
 Built-in window seats with custom cushions also offer a perfect hideaway.

 A fireplace isn't just for warmth; it's a natural gathering point, especially in a large barndominium living room.
-Making it a focal point helps to ground the space and provides an immediate sense of home.
-The truth is, it’s often the first thing people look for.
+Making it a focal point helps to ground the space and provides an immediate sense of home. it’s often the first thing people look for.

 Design a substantial fireplace surround using stacked stone, board-formed concrete, or even a sleek, large-format porcelain tile.
 A hefty mantelpiece, perhaps from a single beam of reclaimed wood, adds presence.
 Arrange your main seating to face it directly.